Ovyerus/eslint-config-clarity/README.md

 ```

 If you have a TypeScript project and plan on using a TypeScript config, make
-sure that's insatlled as well.
+sure that's installed.
+You will also need to install
+`eslint-import-resolver-typescript` yourself, for path resolution to work.

 After installing the config and required packages, simply add
 `"extends": "clarity"` to your .eslintrc, or specify the name of one of the